mycrazycracy/tf-kaldi-speaker/README.md

 The general pipeline of our framework is:

 * For training:
-1. Kaldi: Data preparation --> feature extraction --> training example generateion (CMVN + VAD + ...)
+1. Kaldi: Data preparation --> feature extraction --> training example generation (CMVN + VAD + ...)
 2. TF: Network training (training examples + nnet config)

 * For test: